issaZananiri/StockProject/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

+## Install all dependacies
+npm i

+## Build and keep watching changes

+Run `ng build --watch true --prod false --output-path ../myapp/static/` to build the project.
+The build artifacts will be stored in the django `static/` directory.
+Use the `--prod` flag for a production build.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Client is integrated with django and should be run on the same server host localhost:8000

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build --watch true --prod false --output-path ../myapp/static/` to build the project.
-The build artifacts will be stored in the django `static/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests